There are several sources of help if you are struggling to complete the online formalities for a new Brexit deal card.

 Contact details: Questions may be sent via tinyurl.com/y29bfxbk.
 It also has a telephone helpline on 05 19 88 01 09 (Monday to Wednesday 9:00-13:00 and Thursday and Friday 13:00-17:00) and a Facebook page: facebook.com/francobritishnetwork.
 Its website is: francobritishnetwork.fr.

 The Church of England’s Diocese in Europe

 The diocese is offering assistance to those in Nouvelle-Aquitaine apart from Dordogne, as well as Occitanie, Bourgogne-Franche-Comté, Centre-Val de Loire, Corsica and Grand Est.

-Two English-speaking bodies that are not part of the official funded network have told The Connexion they are able to help: English-speaking charity Cancer Support France (email firstname.lastname@example.org, telephone 0800 240 200) and The Old School, Dordogne.
+One English-speaking body that is not part of the official funded network has told The Connexion they are also able to help.

 The Old School (oldschoolfrance.com), which has received some funding from the British Community Committee of France for this work, has a helpline on 05 53 40 60 54 from 09:00 to 16:00 on Thursdays and can also arrange one-to-one meetings.